killruana/TritonRoute/README.md

 * ISPD-2018 Initial Detailed Routing Contest

 ## Acknowledgement ##
-Special thanks to the anonymous contributers of the new DRC engine and pin access analysis engine.
+Special thanks to the anonymous contributors of the new DRC engine and pin access analysis engine.

 ## License ##
 * [BSD 3-clause License](LICENSE)